Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New/_Chillcat/MC-572 Astarta/readme.txt

 Icon file reduced.
 Could actually use a redo of the icon itself but eh.

+Integrated into:
-Grok's Stash Overhaul integration.
+Grok's Stash Overhaul
-Lootboxes integration.
+Lootboxes
-Mags Redux integration.
+Mags Redux.
 VSSK mags will be used.
-PDA Interactive integration.
+PDA Interactive
+Weapon Parts Overhaul

 ----------------------------------------------------------
 -Patches:

-Vanilla silencer
-The MC-572 will use a vanilla KZRZP silencer, instead of the BaS Remington 700 Lapua.
+Vanilla silencer [REMOVED, FOLDED INTO WEAPONS FIX AND REBALANCE PATCH] The MC-572 will use a vanilla KZRZP silencer, instead of the BaS Remington 700 Lapua.

 ----------------------------------------------------------